ipspace/blog/content/kb/DataModels/30-Generalize Network Model.md

     - S2:
         Vlan101: 192.168.2.1/24

-CAPTION: Data structure describing all links in our fabric

 Not only have we made our data model cleaner, but it also allows us to express corner cases like:

 * **multi-access interfaces**: a dictionary of nodes has more than two elements;